 Many variations.
 What I really love about lunges, and just like the push-ups, squats and planks, that it’s nearly impossible to grow bored with them because there are so many variations and ways of doing them.

-The 10 Lunges Variations Runners Should Do
+The 10 Lunges Variations to Try

 This post outline 9 types of lunges you can add to your strength crosstraining workouts.
 That’s a lot of variations, but if you are like me then you surely realize that variety is the spice of life.